Sanish-Ramlal-crdn/api-testing/README.md

 ## Key Features

 ## API Test Scenarios

 The following scenarios have been tested:

 1. **Authentication**

-    *  Register a user (POST /users/register)
+   - Register a user (POST /users/register)

-    *   Login a user (POST /users/login)
+   - Login a user (POST /users/login)

-    *   Validate token is returned and can be reused
+   - Validate token is returned and can be reused

+2. **Product Catalog**

+   - Get list of products (GET /products)

+   - Get product by ID (GET /products/:id)

+   - Search for a Product

 ## How to Run

 Install Node and npm from
 https://nodejs.org/en/download/

 Ensure that typescript is installed on your machine

 ```javascript
 npm install -g typescript
 ```

 Clone the repository

 ```javascript
 git clone https://github.com/Sanish-Ramlal-crdn/automation-project.git
 ```

 Once you have installed TypeScript, open the project and install Playwright if it's not already installed by running the below command in the project's root in the terminal

 ```javascript
 npm init playwright@latest
 ```

 Now, you can run all the tests at once by typing this command on the terminal of your code editor

 ```javascript
 npx playwright test
 ```

 Or you can choose which test file to run

 ```javascript
 npx playwright test ./tests/ui/[test_file_name].spec.ts
 ```